tmpdubz/tmpdubz.github.io/content/resume.md

 # **Foko Retail (DevOps Engineer)**
 ### [Acquired by Workforce Software]</span>
 ## November 2020 - Present
-- Introduced distributed tracing to Foko's microservice backend using OpenTelemetry
+- Introduced distributed tracing to Foko's microservice backend using OpenTelemetry, reducing the time it takes to diagnose the root-cause of issues in production from hours to minutes.
-- Designed and implemented MVP for an analytics/reporting ETL pipeline
+- Designed and implemented MVP for an analytics/reporting ETL pipeline, allowing Customer Success to self-serve reports.
+Previously this it required an engineer to manually run scripts on a VM.
 - As part of the cloud migration from AWS to GCP, implemented data-driven autoscaling policies.
 Prior to this all scaling was done manually.

 **Key technologies**: ArgoCD/Workflows, GCP suite of products (GKE, BigQuery, Memorystore, ...), Kubernetes, Opentelemetry, flux2